bover87/HMB-FFRK-JP-LabMem/README.md

 This certificate is only used to decrypt traffic to URLs used by FFRK to run, all other traffic is tunneled through the proxy with no inspection.

 ### <a name="japanesetext"></a>Japanese text
 *(**Note**: This section is optional.
-Any font that supports Japanese output, such as MS Mincho which was previously recommended, will work, but I now recommend MS Gothic because it's easier to set up and frankly looks better.)*
+Any font that supports Japanese output, such as MS Mincho which was previously recommended, will work, but I now recommend MS Gothic because it's easier to set up and frankly looks better.
+This is unnecessary for Windows 11 users as it displays Japanese characters natively.)*

 The bot now supports Japanese text; however, the default font will not display it correctly.
 If you want to see Japanese characters, you will need to use a font that supports Japanese characters; my recommendation is MS Gothic.
 You can do this by clicking the treasure chest icon in the top-left corner of the window (next to the bot's name), clicking `Properties`, and going to the `Font` tab.
 Once there, select MS Mincho from the list and click `OK`.
 (If you get an error saying the shortcut cannot be modified, close LabMem, then right-click the shortcut and select `Run as Administrator`, then change the font and it will remember it for future launches.)
 Alternatively, you can simply change the default font (`Defaults` on the same menu where you select `Fonts`), although this will change every other console-based application to that font.